johnnylaicode/grid-maker-starter-code/README.md

 9. From this point on, you can clone your new repository, make changes, create feature branches, and create/merge pull requests

 ----------
-### 2. Use the instruction below to ***clone*** the starter codebase to your local machine
+### 2. Use the information below to ***clone*** the starter codebase to your local machine
 After creating the starter codebase "assignment-3" repository on GitHub (see above), you can clone it to your local machine.
-The instruction used to clone a GitHub repository is available at this [link](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+The instructions on how to clone a GitHub repository are available at this [link](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 ----------
-### 3. Use the following steps to set up and deploy the application to GitHub Pages
+### 3. Set up and deploy the application to GitHub Pages
 After your application development, you can deploy the application to GitHub Pages using the process below.

 #### 1. Create your GitHub Pages home website
 Before deploying a application to GitHub Pages, you need to first create your GitHub Pages home website `https://[your GitHub username].github.io`
-The instruction used to create your GitHub Pages home website is available at this [link](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
+The instructions on how to create your GitHub Pages home website are available at this [link](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).

 #### 2. Deploy the application to GitHub Pages
-Follow the instruction at this [link](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) to deploy your application to GitHub Pages.
+Follow the instructions at this [link](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) to deploy your application to GitHub Pages.